debleena1993/KPIChatbot/replit.md

 # Overview

 This is a Multi-Sector AI-Powered KPI Chatbot application designed for different business sectors (Banking, Finance, and IT HR).
-The application allows sector-specific administrators to connect to their databases, extract schemas, and query KPIs using natural language through Google Gemini AI integration.
+The application allows sector-specific administrators to connect to their databases, automatically extract schemas, and query KPIs using natural language through Google Gemini AI integration.
 Results are displayed in both tabular format and interactive charts.

-The system is built as a full-stack web application with a React frontend and can support either Node.js/Express or Python FastAPI backends.
-The current implementation shows a hybrid structure with both TypeScript/Node.js server components and Python FastAPI backend files.
+The system is built as a full-stack web application with a React frontend and Node.js/Express backend.
+The application features automatic database configuration management that updates config files when users input database credentials and automatically extracts schemas from connected databases.

+## Recent Changes (January 2025)
+- ✓ Implemented automatic database configuration system with persistent JSON configuration files
+- ✓ Added real-time schema extraction from PostgreSQL databases using proper SQL introspection
+- ✓ Created DatabaseConfigService for managing multiple database connections per user session
+- ✓ Built comprehensive Database Configuration UI showing active connections, schema details, and management controls
+- ✓ Enhanced authentication system with proper JWT token handling and bcrypt password security
+- ✓ Integrated dynamic database switching capabilities allowing users to manage multiple connections

 # User Preferences